RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Appendix

 and the corresponding Radon transform can be written as:

-where $\delta(\cdot)$ denotes the Dirac functions and $p_{\theta}(r)$ represents the radon projection of $f(x,y)$, which is the input for the Learnable Radon Back-Projection.
-To reverse this process and reconstruct $f(x,y)$, similar to FBP, we use a learnable Ramp filter to filter $p_{\theta}(r)$.
-This filtering is typically performed by transforming the frequency response of the Ramp filter, $|\omega|$, which can be modeled as a simple MLP.
-When the transformation is the identity function, the learnable back-projection becomes equivalent to standard FBP (recommended for some simple cases).
-For simplicity, we denote the learnable Ramp filter as $\omega_\eta$.
-The filtered sinogram, $q_{\theta}(r)$, can be expressed as:
+where $\delta(\cdot)$ denotes the Dirac function and $p_{\theta}(r)$ represents the Radon projections, which is the input to the Learnable Radon Back-Projection.
+To reverse this process, similar to FBP, we use a learnable Ramp filter to filter $p_{\theta}(r)$.
+This filtering is typically performed by transforming the frequency response of the Ramp filter with a simple linear layer.
+When this transformation is set as the identity function, the learnable back-projection simplifies to standard FBP (recommended for some simple cases).
+For simplicity, we denote the learnable Ramp filter as $f_\eta$.
+The filtered sinogram, $\mathrm{q}^*_{\theta}(r)$ is given by:

-and can be transformed back to the image domain through:
+where $f_\eta$ is implemented as a simple linear layer to refine the frequency response of the Ramp filter, and $\mathcal{F}$ represents the Fourier transform.
+This filtered sinogram can then be projected back to the image domain through:

 where $\mathrm{d} \theta$ is the angular spacing between the projections.